greenelab/onboarding/source/coding_and_software.rst

 available data should be preserved.
 When data are generated, they should be stored in a location where they are backed up and uploaded to the relevant database as soon as possible (e.g. GEO for gene expression, SRA for sequencing).

-**IP/Openness:** This is handled in accordance with the instructions from our research sponsors and university guidance.
-Lab members must follow the Penn Participation Agreement and the agreements with our sponsors.
-These often allow, encourage, or require openness.
-If you have concerns at any point, set up a meeting with casey to discuss these concerns.

 **Record Keeping:** How do we record our actions?